China weighs on French wine and spirits exports

 Total cognac exports, which account for two third of French spirits shipments abroad, fell 7.6 percent in value last year, while Bordeaux wine exports slumped 17.1 percent.

-Slower economic growth in China, the world's second-largest economy, along with a crackdown on corporate gift-giving, has hurt the profits of big cognac makers such as Hennessy, part of LVMH, Remy Cointreau and Pernod Ricard.
+Slower economic growth in China, the world's second-largest economy, along with a crackdown on corporate gift-giving, has hurt the profits of big cognac makers such as Hennessy, part of LVMH (LVMH.PA), Remy Cointreau (RCOP.PA) and Pernod Ricard (PERP.PA).

 They however expect Chinese demand to pick up this year.